 In Madrid, there is an abundance of options.
 On the Boulevard of the Arts, or the Art Walk, are three big-hitters: the Thyssen-Bornemisza National Museum, Reina Sofía Art Centre and the Prado Museum.
-The latter is main Spanish national art museum, established in 1819, and it houses one of the world’s finest collections of European art, dating from the 12th century to the early 20th century, including masterpieces from the likes of José de Ribera, Rubens, Rembrandt and Raphael.
+The latter is main Spanish national art museum, established in 1819, and it houses one of the world’s finest collections of European art, dating from the 12th century to the early 20th century, including masterpieces from the likes of José de Ribera, Francisco Goya, El Greco, Diego Velazquez, Murillo and Rubens.
 The Reina Sofía Art Centre, meanwhile, is Spain’s national museum of 20th-century art.
 As well as pieces by Dalî, Buñuel and the filmmaker Jean-Luc Godard, it is also contains Guernica, arguably Picasso’s greatest work.
 The third museum on the strip is the Thyssen Bornemisza Museum, which fills the historical gaps in its neighbouring museum’s collections, and houses works by impressionists and post-impressionists such as Paul Cézanne and Vincent van Gogh.
 Elsewhere, there is the Sorolla Museum, which has retained the original interiors of the home and studio of the celebrated Spanish painter Joaquín Sorolla y Bastida.
 It situated in the Chamberi neighbourhood, just off the busy La Castellana avenue; the grounds are as remarkable as the artworks.
 For opera lovers, the Teatro Real – often simply called El Real – is one of the finest in Europe.

 No visit to Spain would be complete without a visit to at least one of its many mercados de abastos – food markets that have existed in Spain for 200 years and offer one of the most authentic culinary experiences you can enjoy.
 Here are a few of our favourites.